json-schema-org/json-schema-spec/jsonschema-core.md

 The value of `additionalProperties` MUST be a valid JSON Schema.

-The behavior of this keyword depends on the presence and annotation results of `properties` and `patternProperties` within the same schema object.
-Validation with `additionalProperties` applies only to the child values of instance names that do not appear in the annotation results of either `properties` or `patternProperties`.
+The behavior of this keyword depends on the presence of `properties` and `patternProperties` within the same schema object.
+Validation with `additionalProperties` applies only to the property values for which neither `properties` nor `patternProperties` apply.

 For all such properties, validation succeeds if the child instance validates against the `additionalProperties` schema.